 As you might expect, moving into a dorm with a total stranger comes with adjustments.
 You and your new roommate totally have the potential to become lifelong friends, but it’s important to understand each other before jumping into this brand new living situation.
 Grab your roomie and take a look at these essential questions we rounded up.
 It’ll be smooth sailing from here!

 1. What are you bringing for the dorm?

-You don’t want to blow money on a mini fridge and find out your roommate already bought one – or even worse – neither of you bought one!
+Shareable items in the dorm — like a microwave, TV, and mini fridge — can be split up between you and your roommate so that you’re both contributing equally to the room.
 Make sure you know what your roommate plans on bringing so that you can ensure you’re covering all the essentials.

 2. Do you want to coordinate dorm decor?